-- Worldwide travel is easier, as the A20-RX and A20-Mini can use all legal frequency bands within their tuning range in any given country.
+- Worldwide travel is easier, as the A20-RX, A20-TX, and A20-Mini can use all legal frequency bands within their tuning range in any given country.

 - The SpectraBand hardware includes exceptional filtering that improves immunity from strong interfering signals (for example, a local DTV transmitter) or other transmitters close to the receiver (IFBs, 2-way radios, camera hops).

 For reference, in the USA, SpectraBand enables the A20-RX and A20-TX to tune over a super wide range of 169-1525 MHz.
 In the USA, the available frequency ranges are: